humboldt/o_cms/README.md

 ### Image sizes

 You can override the default image sizes by adding the below hash to your local initializer.
-Make sure you keep the thumb option in place for the admin preview.

 ```
 # initilizers/o_cms_config.rb